Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-You don't need a visa to enter as a tourist for up to 90 days within a 6-month period.
+You don't need a visa to enter as a tourist for up to 90 days.
+You'll need a visa for other types of travel.

 More information: